 - A variety of media and means to correspond should be available to the learner.

-application of learned knowledge on the other.
+- application of learned knowledge.

 - Learning is always sensitive to context and social support interaction.

 Advantages of Distance Education

 Distance education allows the learner to set their own pace and place of study.
 Those engaged in livelihood may also take distance education programs and can study in void slots.
 It offers a full-time accredited degree at a very less cost.

 There is complete freedom; the learner can keep interacting with the tutor using a variety of communication means and even face to face if needed.

 Distance education is ideal for an individual who is self-motivated and determined to undergo the course of study.